 What Is a Business Credit Score?

-You’re likely well aware that you have a personal credit score.
-Your personal credit is connected to you by your Social Security number and relates to your personal financial history.
-If you’ve ever applied for a car loan or home mortgage, lenders have looked at your personal credit scores to determine how financially responsible you are, and what sort of risk you present as a borrower.
-There are also credit scores for businesses.
+A business credit score is used to measure the creditworthiness of your business.
 Your business credit is linked to you by your Employer Identification Number (EIN), which is how the government recognizes your business for tax purposes.
 Like your personal credit score, your business credit score is a measure of your historical reliability with your financial commitments.
 The difference is that this credit profile specifically tracks your business’s financial history.

 Types of Business Credit Scores

 There are three credit bureaus that measure your business credit scores: Experian, Equifax, and Dun & Bradstreet.
-While most credit bureaus will give you a single credit score ranging from 1 to 100, an Equifax business credit report will give you three scores: Payment Index, Business Credit Risk Score, and Business Failure Score.As a small business, you also might encounter something called a FICO SBSS (Small Business Scoring Service) score, which uses information from all three bureaus.
+Most credit bureaus will give you a business credit score ranging from 1 to 100.
+An Equifax business credit report, though, will give you three scores: Payment Index, Business Credit Risk Score, and Business Failure Score.As a small business, you also might encounter something called a FICO SBSS (Small Business Scoring Service) score, which uses information from all three bureaus.
 Not all lenders require a FICO SBSS score, but you will likely need one if you are applying for a loan backed by the U.S. Small Business Administration (SBA).
 Your FICO SBSS score will land somewhere between zero and 300.

 What Is Considered a Good Business Credit Score?